mannurulz/mannurulz/README.md

 ## I'm a Husband, Father, Developer, and Learner!!
 - 🔭 I’m currently working on developing hybrid cloud based solutions using AI/ML to make positive impact on people lives.
-- 🌱 I’m currently learning Quantum computing using Criq & Quikit
+- 🌱 I’m currently learning Quantum computing using Criq & Qiskit
 - 👯 I’m looking to collaborate on Cloud, AI/ML & Blockchain technologies

 ### Connect with me: